astronomer/docs/learn/custom-xcom-backends-tutorial.md

 :::

-:::caution
+:::warning

 Object storage is currently considered experimental and might be subject to breaking changes in future releases.
 For more information see [AIP-58](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=263430565).
-For other ways to set up custom XCom backends, see the [Options for custom XCom backends in Airflow](airflow-custom-xcom-backends.md) guide.

 :::